 Claimants have the following claim options:

-- Cash payment B – Alternate cash: Class members that do not submit a documented losses claim can submit to receive an estimated $100 alternate pro rata cash payment.
-Final payment amount determined by the number of claims filed.
+- Cash payment B – Alternate cash: Class members who do not submit a documented losses claim can submit a claim to receive an estimated $100 alternate pro rata cash payment.
+The settlement administrator will determine the final payment amount by the number of claims filed.

 How to claim a class action rebate

-To claim a settlement payment, a claim form must be submitted by the deadline of February 18, 2026.
+To claim a settlement payment, class members must submit a claim form by the deadline of Feb.
+18, 2026.
 Class members can file a claim online or print and mail the PDF claim form to the settlement administrator.

 Settlement administrator's mailing address: Yale New Haven Health Data Incident Settlement Administrator, P.O.
 Box 5113, Portland, OR 97208-5113